ircdocs/modern-irc/index.md

 The `PRIVMSG` message is sent from the server to client to deliver a message to that client.
 The `<source>` of the message represents the user or server that sent the message, and the `<target>` represents the target of that `PRIVMSG` (which may be the client, a channel, etc).

+When the `PRIVMSG` message is sent from a server to a client and `<target>` starts with a dollar character `('$', 0x24)`, the message is a broadcast sent to all clients on one or multiple servers.

 Numeric Replies:

 * {% numeric ERR_NOSUCHNICK %}